stklcode/statify-blacklist/README.md

 ## Upgrade Notice ##

-### 1.6.3 ###
-This is a service release with minor internal corrections and WP 6.3 compatibility.

-### 1.6.2 ###
+### 1.7.0 ###
-This is a service release with minor internal corrections and PHP 8.2 compatibility.
+This is a service release with primarily internal rework.
+Tested up to 6.4 and PHP 8.3.

-### 1.6.1 ###
-This is a bugfix release that corrects storage and evaluation of the user agent filter list.

-### 1.6.0 ###
-The plugin has been renamed from _Statify Blacklist_ to _Statify Filter_.
-This does not imply any changes in functionality, rather than using a better wording.

-In addition, there is a new filter by User Agent along with some minor corrections.
-This version should be compatible with latest WordPress 5.6.

 ## Changelog ##

+### 1.7.0 / 11.03.2024 ###
+* Internal rework of plugin settings
+* Make the IP filter list unique
+* Fix options upgrade routine
+* Declared compatibility with WordPress 6.4

 ### 1.6.3 / 14.08.2023 ###
 * Minor internal code cleanup